brazhenkoDasha/OOP-Lab1/README.md

 ## Running

 Compile the code and run the executable.
-A C++ compiler is required.
+A C++ compiler is required

-## License

-This project is distributed under the MIT License.